Portage railway

 A Huntsville and Lake of Bays Railway engine, an example of a small locomotive on a narrow-gauge portage railway.

 A portage railway is a short, and possibly isolated, section of railway used to bypass an unnavigable section of a river or to connect two bodies of water which are not directly linked.

-Cargo from waterborne vessels is unloaded, transferred onto conventional railroad rolling stock, and transported to the other end of the railway, where it is then unloaded and loaded onto another waterborne vessel.
+Sometimes, cargo from waterborne vessels is unloaded, transferred onto conventional railroad rolling stock, and transported to the other end of the railway, where it is then unloaded and loaded onto another waterborne vessel.
+Other portage railways directly carry boats and barges.

 A portage railway is essentially the opposite of a train ferry.

 Examples

 The following are or were locations of portage railways: